The Taste of Thought and the Unknown

 dialogue

-A question about the progression from redirecting attention away from thought toward a deeper practice of tasting thought directly, and how to know when the work is complete.
+A student asks about the tension between redirecting attention away from thought and learning to stay with thought, and wonders how one knows when the work is "done."

 dialogue